HelpForTraumaApp/hft-ai/README.md

 - **Safe Place**: A dedicated area where users can feel secure and grounded.
 - **Grounding Techniques**: Interactive exercises designed to help users stay present during moments of distress.
-- **Parts Mapping**: A visual tool to help users identify and work through different parts of themselves affected by trauma.
+- **Parts Mapping**: A visual tool to help users identify and work through different parts of themselves affected by trauma, powered by [Excalidraw](https://github.com/excalidraw/excalidraw) for intuitive and user-friendly visual mapping.
 - **Externalized Dialogue**: Guided prompts to facilitate internal conversations that lead to healing.

 ## Features